UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 Section 50 of the 2006 Act provides that on grounds of physical, mental, or other incapacity of a permanent nature, or any violation of this Act; or Conviction under any other law the Prime Minister of Bhutan may remove the Attorney General.

-The law relating to legal profession in Bhutan is governed by the Jabmi Act, 2003, and the Jabmi (Amendment) Act of Bhutan 2016.
+The law relating to the legal profession in Bhutan is governed by the Jabmi Act, 2003, and the Jabmi (Amendment) Act of Bhutan 2016.
 This Act according to the Former Chief Justice of Bhutan, Lyonpo Sonam Tobgye, “will reaffirm and uphold the cardinal principle of fair trial with the help of Jabmi (legal counsel) to protect and establish people’s rights at all stages of proceedings”.
-The Act, a guideline for professional ethics, duties, and responsibilities of jabmis, is expected to bring in professionalism to the legal system and “enhance the effectiveness and fairness in the administration of justice”.
+The Act, a guideline for professional ethics, duties, and responsibilities of Jabmis, is expected to bring professionalism to the legal system and “enhance the effectiveness and fairness in the administration of justice”.
 Section 3 and Section 16 of the Jabmi (Amendment) Act of 2016, provide for the establishment of a Bar Council (Jabmi Tshogdey) and a Bar Association (Jabmi Thuentshog).
-The bar council, according to the Jabmi Act, will have the Attorney General as the ex-officio member, two retired drangpons (Judges) of the Supreme Court/High Court, President of bar association as the vice -chairperson, chairpersons of each disciplinary committee and three elected members among the lawyers.
-The bar council will assist the Court, promote and support law reforms, and conduct lawyer selection examinations.
-The bar association will have an elected president, enrolled members, and an executive body elected by the members.
-The functions of the association include assisting the court in expediting the cases and ensuring just, fair, and prompt dispensation of justice, and upholding the integrity of the lawyers.
+The Bar Council, according to the Jabmi Act, will have the Attorney General as the ex-officio member, two retired Drangpons (Judges) of the Supreme Court/High Court, the President of the Bar Association as the vice-chairperson, chairpersons of each disciplinary committee and three elected members among the lawyers.
+The Bar Council will assist the Court, promote and support law reforms, and conduct lawyer selection examinations.
+The Bar Association will have an elected president, enrolled members, and an executive body elected by the members.
+The functions of the association include assisting the court in expediting the cases ensuring just, fair, and prompt dispensation of justice, and upholding the integrity of the lawyers.

 Every district or village had jabmis.
 According to sources, the presence of the jabmi has been recorded as far back as 1616, when the Zhabdrung came to Bhutan.
-They were mostly village elders and retired government functionaries respected in their communities for their wisdom, experience and articulate speech.
-Their clients paid them in manual labor, agricultural produce or, in some cases, a small piece of a property that was in dispute.
+They were mostly village elders and retired government functionaries respected in their communities for their wisdom, experience, and articulate speech.
+Their clients paid them in manual labour, agricultural produce or, in some cases, a small piece of property in dispute.

-Although they had always been consulted by generations of Bhutanese litigants, they were never a professional class of people with the requisite credentials common to lawyers and legal counsel elsewhere in the world.
-From 1996 the jabmi was licensed and the profession formalized by the government.
+Although generations of Bhutanese litigants had always consulted them, they were never a professional class of people with the requisite credentials common to lawyers and legal counsel elsewhere in the world.
+In 1996, the Jabmi was licensed, and the profession was formalized by the government.

 Newspapers